hakavlad/tird/README.md

 The payload that will be encrypted during cryptoblob creation consists of:

-- **Contents of one file:** This may be a regular file or a block device (an entire disk or partition).
-Maximum size: 16 exbibytes minus 832 bytes.
+- **Contents of one file (optional):** A regular file or a block device (entire disk/partition).
+If omitted, an empty file payload is encrypted.
-- **Comments (optional):** An arbitrary string of up to 512 bytes.
-Decrypted comments will be displayed during decryption.
+- **Comments (optional):** Arbitrary UTF‑8 string, up to 1 KiB.
+By default the input file name is used.
+Decrypted comments are shown at decryption.

 Specifying the payload in the UI looks as follows:

 ```
 D1.
-File to encrypt: list.txt
+File to encrypt (opt): list.txt
     I: path: 'list.txt'; size: 6,493 B (6.3 KiB)
 D2.
-Comments (optional, up to 512 B): Epstein client list, txt
+Comments (default='list.txt'): Epstein client list, txt
     I: comments will be shown as ['Epstein client list, txt']
 ```

 ## Input Keying Material

-`tird` provides the option to use passphrases and the contents of keyfiles to derive one-time keys.
+`tird` provides the option to use the contents of keyfiles and passphrase to derive one-time keys.

-- **Keyfiles:** Specify none, one, or multiple keyfile paths.
+- **Keyfiles (optional):** Zero, one, or multiple keyfile paths; order of inputs does not matter.
 A keyfile path may be:
   - A <ins>regular file</ins>.
 The contents of the keyfile will be hashed, and its digest will be used for further key stretching and key derivation.
   - A <ins>block device</ins>.
 Handled the same as a regular keyfile: contents will be hashed.
   - A <ins>directory</ins>.
 All files within the directory will be hashed and used as keyfiles.
-- **Passphrases:** Specify none, one, or multiple passphrases of up to 2048 bytes.

-The order of input does not matter.
+- **Passphrase (optional):** Up to 2048 bytes (after NFC [normalization](https://www.unicode.org/reports/tr15/)); may be omitted.

 Specifying IKM in the UI looks as follows: